Summary and Setup

 Nano

-The Nano editor works directly in the terminal and is found on virtually every Linux system.
+The Nano editor, as introduced in the shell-novice lesson works directly in the terminal and is found on virtually every Linux system.

 The following command will start editing with the suggested settings, in particular regarding Tab handling as mentioned above, and with Python syntax highlighting.